How Many Calls from a Debt Collector Is Considered Harassment?

 The TCPA regulates the phone calls telemarketers, debt collectors, and other solicitors make to cell phones and residential phone lines.
 If you have been subjected to the nuisance of telemarketers and automated messages at unlawful times or are on the "Do-Not-Call" list, we can help you seek damages.

-Our Chicago consumer attorneys can uphold your rights!
+Our Chicago Consumer Attorneys can uphold your rights!

 Our legal team has the litigation skills and resources to tackle even the most challenging TCPA matters.
-We possess extensive legal insight regarding this area of the law, including significant TCPA cases, such as Destination Ventures Ltd. vs. FCC.
+We possess extensive legal insight regarding this area of consumer law, including significant TCPA cases, such as Destination Ventures Ltd. vs. FCC.

 In 2014, Capital One made headlines when agreeing to a $75.5 million class settlement for allegedly calling customers cell phones without consent through an automated dialing system.
 We are ready to launch a thorough investigation in order to prove that your rights were violated under the TCPA.